maxio-com/ab-dotnet-sdk/doc/controllers/subscription-components.md

 # Deactivate Event Based Component

 Use this endpoint to deactivate an event-based component for a single subscription.
-Deactivating the event-based component causes Chargify to ignore related events at subscription renewal.
+Deactivating the event-based component causes Advanced Billing to ignore related events at subscription renewal.

 ```csharp
 DeactivateEventBasedComponentAsync(